Caliphate (podcast): Abdul Huzaifa al-Kanadi controversy

 On May 11, 2018, Conservative members of the Parliament of Canada demanded that Public Safety minister Ralph Goodale take action against Huzaifa.
 Shortly after, Huzaifa told the CBC that he had lied about carrying out executions for ISIL.

 Huzaifa was arrested on September 25, 2020, after an investigation found that he had no ties to ISIL.
 He was charged with "hoax-terrorist activity", which is primarily used to prosecute fake bomb threats.
 Following his arrest, The New York Times revealed Huzaifa's real name (Shehroze Chaudhry) and announced that it would make a "fresh examination" of why he was featured on the podcast.
 On December 18, editors appended a note to the episode transcripts stating that "the episodes of 'Caliphate' that presented Mr. Chaudhry's claims did not meet our standards for accuracy", in addition to releasing another episode on the podcast's feed discussing the hoax.
-The Washington Post noted that the editors note "fell short of a full retraction".
+The Washington Post argued that the editors note "fell short of a full retraction".
 Michael Barbaro, host of the Timess The Daily, tweeted that "several episodes of the series do not touch on Chaudhry and their accuracy is not in question"; of the podcast's ten episodes, seven were centered around Chaudhry.

 Callimachi was reassigned following the incident, and the Overseas Press Club rescinded the award they had given for the podcast.
 On December 18, 2020, the Times also announced that, in view of the results of its investigation into the matter, it would return the Peabody Award which had been won by the podcast.